Augustseverinandersen/Assignment1---Extracting-linguistic-features-using-spaCy/README.md

     - Is used to navigate the directory
 -	Zipfile
     - Is used to extract the zip file
 -	Argparse
     - Is used to specify the path to the zip file as a command line argument.

+## Repository Contents
+The repository contains:
+- assignment_1
+    - This folder contains the virtual environment.
+- data
+    - An empty folder where you will place the zip-file
+- out
+    - The folder that will contain the output CSV files for each folder
+- src
+    - The folder that contains the python script
+- README.md
+    - The README file
+- requirements.txt
+    - A text file containing the required libraries, that will be installed when you run the setup.sh file.
+- setup.sh
+    - The setup file that will create a virtual environment, upgrade pip, and install the nessecary requirements.

 ## Assignment description
 Written by Ross:
 For this exercise, you should write some code that does the following: